heliosraz/news_keyword_prediction/write_up.md

  | Random Forest       | Bigram   | 1000/20        | 94.77     |
  |                     | Trigram  | 1000/20        | **96.86** |

-  : The best preforming hyperparameters from the dev set.
+  The best preforming hyperparameters from the dev set.
 For Logisitic Regression, the hyperparameters are represented as solver/C and, for Random Forest, the hyperparameters are represented as max_features/max_n.
 :::

-## Test Set Results {#test-set-results .unnumbered}
+## Test Set Results

 The test set results were less dependent of the given models despite having differing results in the Dev Set.
 As shown in Table